mmito/GreenAid/README.md

 ## Design Goals
  1- Creating a simple, clean, good-looking GUI.
  2- Keeping the code quality up as much as possible.
 Not writing any spaghetti code.
  3- Writing quality tests and having a sufficient code/test coverage.
  4- Having a user-friendly user-interface.
  5- Having an efficient and clear database that obeys ACID properties.
 ## Text Files about Project
  1- Proof of choice report:
  2- Responsible Computer Science Report:
  3- Personal Growth Report:

 ## Getting started/Installation

 ## Example Code Usage/Screenshots from the app

 ## Libraries/Frameworks used
  1- Spring
  2- Hibernate
  3- JavaFX
  4- Something for recommendation engine

 ## Tests

 **Checkstyle**:
-Run `maven site`
+Run `mvn site`

 **JUNIT Test**:
 If the test is a JUnit test, you can run the them by simply clicking right to that file and select `Run as Junit test`

+Run `mvn test` to create a branch/code coverage.

 ## Layout of internal code tree

+    		SRC
+    		/ \
+    	   /   \
+    	  GUI  APP-->tests for everything
+    	       /  \
+    	   Client Server->Security Configurations
+    	   		   /   \
+    	   		  /   Communication with database
+    	   		 /
+    	 Authentication/Authorization
 ## Group members

 #### Tommaso Tofacchi netID: ttofacchi - 4933249